cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   }
   ```
   - `chainId` is the proposed chain ID of the new consumer chain.
 It must be different from all other consumer chain IDs of the executing provider chain.
   - `initialHeight` is the proposed initial height of new consumer chain.
-Note that `Height` is defined in [ICS 7](../../client/ics-007-tendermint-client).
-For a completely new chain, `initialHeight = {0,1}`; however, it may be different if the chain converts to a consumer chain.
+    For an example, take a look at the `Height` defined in [ICS 7](../../client/ics-007-tendermint-client).
   - `spawnTime` is the time on the provider chain at which the consumer chain genesis is finalized and all validators are responsible to start their consumer chain validator node.
   - `lockUnbondingOnTimeout` is a boolean value that indicates whether the funds corresponding to the outstanding unbonding operations are to be released in case of a timeout.
 In case `lockUnbondingOnTimeout == true`, a governance proposal to stop the timed out consumer chain would be necessary to release the locked funds.
   ```typescript